LordOsslor/cloudflare_dyndns/README.md

 type = "AAAA"
 ```

-As any record matching either of the two search rules in example above are updated, this would mean:
+As any record matching either of the two search rules in example above is updated, this would result in:
 1. The A-Record "test.mydomain.net" will be updated (if it exists)
 2. All AAAA-Records of the zone will be updated